HopsonCommunity/ZombieGame/README.md

 ## Compiling without an IDE
 #### Preparation Windows
 Make sure you have MINGW with a c++ compiler, make installed in your path.
-Install CMake from their official website and add it to the PATH.
+Install CMake from the official website and add it to the PATH.

 **Note:** For the game to be correctly executed on Windows you will need to install OpenAL, check OpenAL at https://openal.org/downloads/ and download the latest installer.

 #### Linux
-Install aC++ compiler, make and CMake using your distribution's package manager.
+Install a C++ compiler, make and CMake using your distribution's package manager.

 #### Mac is currently not supported as it is untested